 Introducing Yamanouchi – Home of the Snow Monkeys

-Within easy reach of Nagano City, Yamanouchi is a small enclave known for its abundant nature, numerous hot springs and most famously, as home to the Snow Monkeys of Jigokudani.
+Within easy reach of Nagano City, Yamanouchi is a small enclave known for its abundant nature, numerous hot springs and most famously, as home of the Snow Monkeys of Jigokudani.

 Established in 1964, the park was created as a conservation area and refuge for a troop of monkeys whose habitat was under threat from development.
 Persuaded to venture into the park with the time-proven incentive of food, the monkeys quickly became fond of their quiet little sanctuary and have been coming there on an almost daily basis ever since.

 Today, the monkeys are known for one special reason – the unique behaviour of soaking in hot springs.
 Yamanouchi is blessed with Nagano’s largest supply of natural thermal water, which flows to the surface at numerous points throughout the area.
-Once in the park, the monkeys observed their human counterparts enjoying a nearby ‘onsen’ (hot spring) and it wasn’t long before they were doing the same.
-As they say, monkey see, monkey do!
+It is said that after one baby monkey entered the ‘onsen’ (hotspring), the other monkeys followed and discovered this as a way to survive the harsh winter seasons.

 Summer brings lush green growth and hot conditions before temperatures cool through autumn and the landscape turns yellow, red, amber and brown with the changing leaves.

 Much like the park, the surrounding area of Yamanouchi has a history and strong association with refuge, healing and renewal.
 The area is home to multiple hot spring towns boasting numerous ‘ryokan’ (traditional guesthouses), most with their own in-house onsen.